ksemelka/html5-best-practices/README.md

 ## Why this? :two_hearts:

-As we include more technologies into our stack, it's easy to neglect the needing to maintain a coding standard for HTML, which is the foundation for the Web developent.
-Despite all Linters and Checkers available, this Guideline enforces common coding principles and acclaimed best practices for writing scalable and sustainable HTML documents.
+As we include more technologies into our stack, it's easy to forgot about HTML5 semantic principles and good practices.
+Despite all Linters and Checkers available, this collection enforces the usage of acclaimed best practices for writing scalable and sustainable HTML documents.

 ## Target Audience :family:

-Anyone interessed in maitaining a coesive code, multidisciplinary teams, newcomers and seasoned developers looking to maintain a cohesive coding standard.
+Developers/Designers interessed in broaden their HTML5 semantic skills, newcomers and seasoned developers looking for a mind-refresher about HTML5 standards and best practices.

 <hr>
 ## `Please notice that this document is currently a draft, a Work in Progress and most of its content are not public-ready yet.`